martiansideofthemoon/martiansideofthemoon.github.io/_posts/2018-05-30-grad-resources.markdown

 * [Mor Harchol Balter's Guide](https://www.cs.cmu.edu/~harchol/gradschooltalk.pdf) - An excellent but slightly out-dated guide on writing good PhD applications by a CMU professor.
 This is a very comprehensive article which starts with the pros and cons of a PhD degree, moves to the application process and ends with some advice on choosing the correct graduate program.

 * [Philip Guo's Five-Minute Guide](http://www.pgbovine.net/PhD-application-tips.htm) - A short guide describing the initial screening process during PhD admissions.
 Lots of interesting videos / articles in the "related pages" section at the end of the guide.
 You might find the Statements of Purpose linked in this article useful.
+Philip Guo also has a Vlog on [finding computer science PhD programs](http://www.pgbovine.net/PG-Vlog-203-applying-to-CS-PhD-programs.htm) to apply to using [CSRankings](csrankings.org/).

 * [Philip Guo's Older Guide](http://www.pgbovine.net/grad-school-app-tips.htm) - A more comprehensive article listing the best strategies to maximize your chances of selection.
 This was written while Philip Guo was still a graduate student.